Global Community

 Membership

 The ACR/ARP is proud to offer membership to physicians, researchers, and health professionals across the globe.
 Our global members represent 87 countries from around the world.
 We aim to work with our global members and partners to better understand local need and challenges in the field of rheumatology.
-We are continuing to explore was to address these challenges and tailor our support to our global members and promote diversity and inclusion us as we empower rheumatology professionals to excel in their specialty.
+We are continuing to explore how to address these challenges and tailor our support to our global members and promote diversity and inclusion as we empower rheumatology professionals to excel in their specialty.
 Learn more about membership options.

 Global Engagement Committee